WGBH-MLA/clams-kitchen/README.md

 #### `clams_apps`

 As an alternative to `clams_run_cli`, `clams_images`, `clams_endpoints`, and `docker_gpus_all`, you can create an associative array for a pipeline of CLAMS apps.
-Each item must have a key named either "image" or "endpoint" and the relevant Docker image or web service endpoint as the value.
-Each item may also have a key `gpus` indicating whe the value of the "gpus" parameter passed to Docker (overiding any value set by `docker_gpus_all`).
-Typically, to use GPU, its value is set to "all".
+Each item must have a key named either `"image"` or `"endpoint"` and the relevant Docker image or web service endpoint as the value.
+Each item may also have a key `"gpus"` indicating whe the value of the `gpus` parameter passed to Docker (overiding any value set by `docker_gpus_all` above).
+Typically, to use GPU, its value is set to `"all"`.

 #### `clams_params`